BodenmillerGroup/cyTOFcompensation/README.md

 A script to convert & process IMC images for segmentation.
 Adapted from: https://github.com/BodenmillerGroup/ImcSegmentationPipeline
 The belonging CellProfiller & ilastik pipelines can be found in the data/IMC_image/pipelines To run this needs also script 6).
-The segmentation output produced is used in script 7) and the images saved were used in ImageJ to reproduce Fig 4 B
+The segmentation output produced is used in script 7) and the images saved were used in ImageJ to reproduce Figure 4, B

 6) imc_adaptsm.Rmd:
 Adapts the spillover matrix and saves it as a TIFF for usage in the CellProfiller pipeline.